Thursday, December 20, 2007

 Their ad agency was doing a campaign that showed an open copy of a New Yorker-like magazine with a "New Yorker" style cartoon...and obviously, they could not simply publish a photo of the actual magazine without violating copyrights.
 Additionally, they wanted the cartoon to be specifically about wine and mention their winery in the background.

-So, they hired a San Francisco graphic designer to create the magazine layout and it was up to me to create the "New Yorker" cartoon.
+So, they hired a San Francisco design firm to create the magazine layout and they hired me to create the "New Yorker" cartoon.
 I wrote three concepts and we all agreed that this one fit, so I drew it, and the SF designer placed it into the design.
 Lots of fun, and I enjoyed getting to see the ad in a few magazines this month.

 Tuesday, May 22, 2007